 Next up, we mapped out how to transform an idea for a product or service.
 We narrowed in on who is our ideal client and wrote out the process.
 At this point, I realized I need more clarity......literally the second activity of the first day haha!
 I struggled to envision my ideal client and the transformation process, but this was a huge breakthrough for me!
 It forced me wake up and realize I have to make finding clarity a priority.

-I would consider having clarity the first step to pursing any kind of project, and to be totally transparent, I felt like I hadn’t had great clarity for a loooong time.
-Remember that book High Performance Habits I shared in my post Books for Becoming your Best Self?
-One of the 6 habits of high performers is clarity!
+I would consider having clarity the first step to pursuing any kind of project, and to be totally transparent, I felt like I hadn't had great clarity for a loooong time.
+One of my favorite books, High Performance Habits, talks about the importance of clarity!
 They even provide a free mini assessment with the book to see what areas of the high performance habits need more or less attention.
-Ironically, clarity was my lowest category and the area I struggled with the most, but I didn’t deal with it then.
-So now, at this conference surrounded by entrepreneurs doing their thing, I couldn’t run from this problem.
+Ironically, clarity was my lowest category and the area I struggled with the most, but I didn't deal with it then.
+So now, at this conference surrounded by entrepreneurs doing their thing, I couldn't run from this problem.
 I had to show up for my life or just continue feeling meh about the direction of my blog.

 So, changes have been made!
 You may have noticed that the header of my website now just has food and travel as the main topics.
 Mindfulness is under the lifestyle tab.
 I always felt like having food, travel and mindfulness was too much, but I couldn't imagine taking one away.
 After masterminding with others, I realized I'm creating a lifestyle brand.
 Mindfulness can still be incorporated just not emphasized the same way as food and travel.
 I'm working on updating my other social accounts as well to reflect the changes, so that'll be next!